-- Assignment: Assignments are to be given to the students and marks not exceeding 5 e) (5%) per semester per paper are to be awarded by the teacher concerned.
+- Assignment: Assignments are to be given to the students and marks not exceeding 5 (5%) per semester per paper are to be awarded by the teacher concerned. - f) For Internal Evaluation in Practical/Lab Subjects: The marks for internal evaluation are 30.

-- Attendance: A maximum of 5 marks (5%) per semester per course are to be awarded on f) the basis of attendance one puts in.
-Course-wise attendance is taken for this purpose.

-- For Internal Evaluation in Practical/Lab Subjects: The marks for internal evaluation q) are 30.
 Internal Evaluation is done by the teacher concerned with the help of the other staff member nominated by Head of the Department.
-Marks Distribution is as follows: 10 Marks
+Marks Distribution is as follows:

-- Writing the program/Procedure: İ.
+i.
+Writing the program/Procedure: 10 Marks

-- Executing the program/Procedure: ii.
+ii.
+Executing the program/Procedure: 10 Marks

-- 05 Marks iii.
+iii.
 Viva: 05 Marks

-- iv.
-Attendance:
+iv.
+Continuous Assessment: 05 Marks

-- Total: V.
+v.
+Total: 30Marks